Skip to main content

 Sub-Saharan Africa

-Comparing regions, the largest recipient of aid to education in 2023 was sub-Saharan Africa (US$4.1 billion), followed by Northern Africa and Western Asia (US$2.5 billion).
-In total, around a quarter of donors' aid to basic education is allocated to sub-Saharan Africa, home to 55% of the world's out of school children.
+Comparing regions, the largest recipient of aid to education in 2024 was sub-Saharan Africa (US$4.1 billion), followed by Northern Africa and Western Asia (US$2.6 billion).
+In total, around a quarter of donors' aid to basic education is allocated to sub-Saharan Africa, home to nearly half of the world's out of school children.
 In terms of regional distribution, there has been a clear shift of aid to education in recent years to sub-Saharan Africa and the Northern Africa and Western Asia.
-These two regions accounted for 39% of direct aid to education in 2010 and 54% in 2023.
+These two regions accounted for 40% of direct aid to basic education in 2010 and 71% in 2024.

 The World Bank is the largest donor to education in sub-Saharan Africa.
-Its support, which fluctuated around US$500 million in the 2000s, more than tripled from US$379 million in 2015 to US$1.1 billion in 2021 and further increased to US$1.9 billion in 2022.
-The increase was particularly significant in basic education, rising from US$490 million in 2021 to US$950 million in 2022.
+Its support, which fluctuated around US$500 million in the 2000s, more than tripled from US$380 million in 2013 to US$1.2 billion in 2021 and further increased to US$2.0 billion in 2022.
+Funding has since declined slightly to US$1.8 billion in 2024.
+The increase was particularly significant in basic education, rising from US$44 million in 2011 to US$256 million in 2020 and peaked at US$673 million in 2022, before falling to US$402 million in 2024.
 The United Kingdom has reduced their direct funding to the region, but this is because it has shifted funds to support the Global Partnership for Education, which focuses on low-income countries and in particular on Sub-Saharan Africa.

 Some donors have increased aid to sub-Saharan Africa

-This flow diagram below of the 10 largest donors to sub-Saharan Africa shows that only 30% of direct aid to education goes straight to recipient countries, with the remainder going through donors’ own aid agencies, international and domestic NGOs and multilateral organizations, including GPE and UNICEF.
-Of the 10 largest donors, only the World Bank channels funds directly to recipient countries while bilateral donors such as the European Union, Germany, the United Kingdom and the United States allocate no more than 20% of aid to recipient countries.
+This flow diagram below of the 8 largest donors in education that provide support to sub-Saharan Africa shows that only a third of direct aid to education goes straight to recipient countries, with the remainder going through donors’ own aid agencies, international and domestic NGOs and multilateral organizations, including GPE and UNICEF.
+Of the largest donors, only the World Bank channels funds directly to recipient countries while bilateral donors such as the European Union, Germany, the United Kingdom and the United States allocate no more than 20% of aid to recipient countries.
 As a result, one third of the aid from the top 10 donors goes to unspecified recipient countries.

 Much of aid flows to sub-Saharan Africa through complex channels